businessdrewski-hash/Drewski-Sync-Guardian/README.md

 # Sync Guardian for OBS Studio

+Hi — I’m a YouTuber, not a professional software developer.
+I created this project to solve A/V sync problems in my own two-PC OBS/NDI setup, with substantial assistance from AI during coding, debugging, and documentation.
+I’m making it public because the approach or code may help other people dealing with similar issues.
+This is an experimental, unofficial project provided as-is, without any guarantee that it will work with every system or remain compatible with future OBS, DistroAV, or NDI updates.
+I may not have the time or technical ability to provide updates, individual support, or troubleshooting.
+Please feel free to study, modify, improve, fork, and redistribute the code, subject to the GPL and any applicable third-party licenses.
+Use it at your own risk, and contributions or better implementations are welcome.

 **Sync Guardian** is an experimental OBS Studio plugin for people troubleshooting persistent A/V-sync problems in two-PC NDI® / DistroAV workflows.

 It runs on the **receiving or streaming PC**, watches the DistroAV sources already present in OBS, measures gradual drift and timestamp failures, and can recover an individual receiver or rebuild a mapped video/audio group without intentionally wiping the source settings you already configured.